ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 * [bench](http://www.haskellforall.com/2016/05/a-command-line-benchmark-tool.html)
-    is a replacement for the Unix `time` command that I use to get more reliable timings, which is especially useful for comparing the before and after time of some change.
+    is a replacement for the Unix `time` command that I use to get more reliable timings, especially useful for comparing the before and after time of some change.
 * GHC's built-in profiling support, which gives us a detailed breakdown of where time is spent when running the program.